How do I know if I have been affected by the Equifax breach?

 Why should I place a credit freeze?

 A credit freeze is perhaps the most effective way of stopping identity thieves from opening new accounts in your name.
+This is different than credit monitoring, which can only alert you to activity occurring on your existing accounts.

-As of September 21, 2018, Federal Law requires Equifax, Experian, and Transunion to place, lift, or remove a security freeze for you free of charge.
+No. As of September 21, 2018, Federal Law requires Equifax, Experian, and Transunion to place, lift, or remove a security freeze for you free of charge.

 - Applying for any type of loan, mortgage, or credit card